Deaths Cannot Stop More People Being Killed

 All the militants, soldiers and politicians involved in the fighting in Yemen must know that murder can never be resolved through further murder.
 The way to prevent deaths is not by killing more people.

 These aerial bombardments are literally punishing the people of Yemen en masse: A whole people, be they Zaidi and Sunni, guilty or innocent, women and children, the sick and the elderly, are all being targeted.
 This is an inhumane tactic and a sign of impotence.
 Mass bombardments or blockading an entire country are an explicit expression of failure and inadequacy.

 In all democratic systems, people who have committed crimes, even the most pathological killers, are caught and placed on trial.
 You will never see scores of people in a part of any European country being killed for the sake of punishing one guilty man.
 Even if wrong policies are sometimes adopted, human life is of the greatest value in these countries and those who take life unlawfully know that they will have to account for themselves before the law.

 The command "Thou shalt not kill" that appears in both the Gospel and the Torah also appears in the Qur'an.
 God has told Muslims that killing one person is equivalent to killing all of mankind.

 Any sincere believer who abides by the Qur'an, be he Sunni or Zaidi, will strive to the utmost to protect the life of even a single person.
 Therefore, no Muslim can ever advocate aerial bombardments and speak along the lines of, "Of course one or two people may be killed by accident in such an operation."

 What Yemeni Muslims must do is to espouse and encourage peace.
-The first priority in doing that is for the sides to employ only the language of love; after all, the Qur’an, the fundamental source of Islam, emphasizes the concepts of love, affection, compassion, humility, self-sacrifice, understanding and peace.
+The first priority in doing that is for the sides to employ only the language of love.
+The Qur'an, the fundamental source of Islam, emphasizes the concepts of love, affection, compassion, humility, self-sacrifice and peace.